openMVG/openMVG/docs/sphinx/rst/openMVG/multiview/multiview.rst

 Camera resection/pose estimation
 ===================================

-Given a serie of 3D-2D image plane correspondences it's possible to compute a camera pose estimation.
+Given a serie of 3D-2D image plane correspondences it is possible to compute a camera pose estimation.
-It consists in estimating the camera parameter of the right camera that minimize the residual error of the 3D points re-projections, it's an optimization problem that trying to solve P parameter in order to minimize
+It consists in estimating the camera parameters of the right camera that minimizes the residual error of the 3D points re-projections, it's an optimization problem that trying to solve P parameters in order to minimize

 .. math::
 	min \sum^n_{i=1} x_i - P(X_i).